As lean expands, new tools help to build stronger networks

 COLUMN - As the lean community grows, experimenting with tools for self-organization like Open Space in order to build stronger lean networks.

-Words: Lex Schroeder, Editor, Lean Post
+Words: Lex Schroeder, former Editor, Lean Post

 Joi Ito, Director of MIT’s Media Lab, uses these nine principles below for heading up the Lab and understanding networks.
 Half of them sound pretty lean to me.
 Others, not so much.